kalpana-org/kalpana/docs/plugin_docs.rst

         * 'textarea': textarea,
         * 'terminal': terminal,
         * 'settings manager': settings_manager
-    * get_path is a functions that returns a string with the path to the plugin's directory.
+    * get_path is a function that returns a string with the path to the plugin's directory.
 This is where config files should be stored.

 GUIPlugin.read_config(self)
     * Is called when the config is (re)loaded.